 Föli is designing a trunk line network renewal for 2020.
 The new network is based on traffic-heavy bus lines that allow passengers to go to the stop, even without checking the timetable.
 The renewal aims to improve the accessibility of the Föli area and the ease of travel by increasing transverse connections, improving the accessibility of the entire region and reducing the interval between buses.
 You can follow the progress of the line network design on this page.

-The line network designs can be commented on using the map drafts.
 The drafts are implemented as base maps that can be viewed with the regular web browsers.

 How can I explore the drafts?

 You can move the map with the cursor of your mouse and change the scale by pressing (+/-).
 The bus stops will appear once you have zoomed in enough or some line has been activated with a click.